Leptospermum grandifolium: Distribution and habitat

 Mountain tea-tree is found in the eastern half of Victoria, in the Australian Capital Territory and in south eastern New South Wales as far north as the Hawkesbury River.
 It grows in swamps, along rocky streams and on sheltered slopes from the coast to subalpine parts of Mount Kosciuszko.

+Cultivation

-CultivationLeptospermum grandifolium is one of several Leptospermum species which are valued in cultivation.
+Leptospermum grandifolium is one of several Leptospermum species which are valued in cultivation.
 The cultivar 'Silver Sheen' is hardy in mild and coastal areas of the UK, down to -5 C, but requires a sheltered position.
 It is a recipient of the Royal Horticultural Society's Award of Garden Merit.